 Menstruating women between the ages of 40 and 55 are naturally approaching menopause.
 Lowered production of the female sex hormones estrogen and progesterone cause these signs of menopause.
 Menopause is defined after a period of 12 months without any menses.

 Symptoms of menopause may begin suddenly and be very noticeable, or they may be very mild at first.
 Symptoms may happen most of the time once they begin, or they may happen only once in a while.
 Some women notice changes in many areas and most of the symptoms are due to a deficiency of estrogen.
 Some menopausal symptoms, such as moodiness, are similar to symptoms of premenstrual syndrome (PMS).
 Others may be new to you.
 For example:

 Other possible changes are not as noticeable.
 For example, you might begin to lose bone density because you have less estrogen, increasing the risk of osteoporosis.
 Changing estrogen levels can also raise cholesterol levels and increase your risk for heart disease and stroke and the lowered levels of estrogen and are also linked to increased risk of Alzheimer’s disease.

 What’s included in this program?

-A requisition for extensive blood and urine testing will also be given at your first appointment.
 You will be instructed on which day of your cycle these tests should be completed if you are in the pre-menopausal or peri-menopausal phase.
-For instance, we recommend testing on day three of Day three for fertility concerns and diagnosing peri- or menopausal.
-We typically recommend going on Day 19 – 21 of your cycle if you are concerned with PMS, progesterone deficiency or estrogen dominance.
+For instance, we most often recommend testing on day three for assessing fertility concerns and diagnosing a reduction in estrogen that can occur in perimenopause.
+We typically recommend going to the lab on day 19 – 21 of your cycle if you are concerned with PMS, progesterone deficiency, or estrogen dominance.

-Read more information on Dr. Turner ND’s Three Stages of Menopause Program here.
+Read more information on Three Stages of Menopause Program here.